dsanson/ssh-pandoc-wrapper/README.md

 Place `ssh-pandoc-wrapper.sh` in your path, make it executable, and rename it `pandoc`.
 Edit the `server` variable on line 3 to point to your ssh server.

 Now you have an ersatz local copy of pandoc.
-The script worries about passing local input to the remote server and getting remote output back.
+The script worries about passing local input to the remote server and getting remote output back, using the tricks described above.
 All other options are passed through to the copy of pandoc running on the remote server.

 All of these commands should work just as expected: